UniversityOfHelsinkiCS/riksutin/README.md

 ## Running tests locally (and in CI)

-Start app with `npm run start:local:test`, wait until the fronend is build and app is served in [http://localhost:3000/](http://localhost:3000/).
+Start app with `npm run start:local:test`, wait until the frontend is build and app is served in [http://localhost:3000/](http://localhost:3000/).

 Note that at the moment you need to build the project locally when code is changed, see https://github.com/UniversityOfHelsinkiCS/riksutin/issues/126 this can be done with `npm run build:local:test`